hstroetgen/sc_somanet-base/index.rst

 	COM Recognition Module <module_com-detect/doc/index>
 	Locks Module <module_locks/doc/index>

-.. important:: You will always need to include SOMANET Base library in your project in order to run other **SOMANET Libraries**.
+.. important:: You will always need to include SOMANET Base library in your project in order to run any other **SOMANET Library**.

 The SOMANET Base Package is a collection useful utilities and basic firmware for SOMANET programming.
 SOMANET libraries It currently consist of following modules: